patricianunes/TicTacToe/README.md

 The objective of the project was to use all the technologies and knowledge that I have learned.

-I wrote the project with HTML, CSS and Javascript.
+I wrote the project with **HTML, CSS and Vanilla Javascript and JQuery**.

 The JS logic and Dom manipulation was made in separeted filles.

-First I wrote the HTML and then start to make the CSS, when I have the visual my next step was do the logic and finally acess the DOM and make everything works well.
+I wrote the HTML and then start to make the CSS, when I have the visual my next step was to think about the logic and do the logic, finally acess the DOM and make everything works well.

 After doing the basics I try to improve my code and make looks better, I focused in the CSS and try to make look pretty!

 I really wanted to make my project the most simply possible, easy to read and understandable.

-Still need some good thinks like restart in the game over situation, show who are playing, but everything could be better and better.
+Still need some good thinks like, show who are playing, score of the players, but everything could be better and better.

 Do you want to play?
 [Tic Tac Toe by Pat](https://patricianunes.github.io/project0/)